Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Geometric and dynamical tools

 \section{Geometric and dynamical tools}

-Let $Y$ be a geodesically complete connected proper locally $\CAT(-1)$ space (or good orbispace), such that the fundamental group of $Y$ is not virtually nilpotent.
+Let $Y$ be a geodesically complete connected proper locally $\CAT(-1)$ space (or good orbispace), which is nonelementary, that is, whose fundamental group is not virtually nilpotent.
 In this introduction, we will mainly concentrate on the cases where $Y$ is either a metric graph (or graph of finite groups in the sense of Bass and Serre, see \cite{Serre83}) or a Riemannian manifold (or good orbifold) of dimension at least $2$ with sectional curvature at most $-1$.
 Let $\G Y$ be the space of locally geodesic lines of $Y$, on which the geodesic flow $(\flow t)_{t\in\RR}$ acts by real translations on the source.
 When $Y$ is a simplicial\footnote{that is, if its edges all have lengths $1$} graph (of finite groups), we consider the discrete time geodesic flow $(\flow t)_{t\in\ZZ}$, see Section \ref{subsec:trees}.
 If $Y$ is a Riemannian manifold, then $\G Y$ is naturally identified with the unit tangent bundle $T^1Y$ by the map that associates to a locally geodesic line its tangent vector at time $0$.
 In general, we define $T^1Y$ as the space of germs of locally geodesic lines in $Y$, and $\G Y$ maps onto $T^1Y$ with possibly uncountable fibers.

 Let $F:T^1Y\to\RR$ be a continuous map, called a {\em potential}, which plays the same role in the construction of Gibbs measures/equilibrium states as the energy function in Bowen's treatment of the thermodynamic formalism of symbolic dynamical systems in \cite[Sect.~1]{Bowen75}.
-In this introduction, we assume that $F$ is bounded in order to simplify the statements.
 We define in Section \ref{subsec:criticexpo} the {\em critical exponent} $\delta_F$ associated with $F$, which describes the logarithmic growth of an orbit of the fundamental group on the universal cover of $Y$ weighted by the (lifted) potential $F$, and which coincides with the classical critical exponent when $F=0$.
 When $Y$ is a metric graph, we associate in Section \ref{subsec:cond} a potential $F_c$ to a {\it system of conductances} $c$ (that is, a map from the set of edges of $Y$ to $\RR$), in such a way that the correspondence $c\mapsto F_c$ is bijective at the level of cohomology classes, and we denote $\delta_{F_c}$ by $\delta_c$.

-We assume in the remainder of this introduction that $\delta_F$ is finite and positive.
+In this introduction, we assume that $F_{\,}$ is bounded and that $\delta_F$ is finite and positive in order to simplify the statements.